Uniform Crime Reporting Survey (UCR)

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-More specifically, CCJS does not release any tables or cross-tabulations that may identify a particular victim or suspect by the specifics of an offence.
+More specifically, CCJCSS does not release any tables or cross-tabulations that may identify a particular victim or suspect by the specifics of an offence.

 Revisions and seasonal adjustment

 The cut-off for submission/revision is in mid-May each year.
 Revisions are accepted for a one-year period after the data is initially released.
-For example, when 2018 data is released in July 2019, 2017 data is updated with any revisions that have been made between May 2017 and May 2018.
-Each year of data is revised only once and then permanently frozen.
+For example, when 2021 data are released in August 2022, 2020 data are updated with any revisions that have been made between May 2021 and May 2022.
+Each year of data are revised only once and then permanently frozen.

 Adjustments to the UCR Survey, such as the addition of new offences or changes in the severity of those that exist are made in response to Federal Legislation changes.
 Adjustments may also be made in response to suggestions and commentary from both police services and data users which are intended to improve the quality and usability of data collected through the UCR survey.
 This can affect data comparisons over time.